pixodesk/svg-animator/README.md

 Two export formats:

 - **JSON file** — the most flexible format.
 Animation data, structure, and metadata in a single file; JavaScript renders the DOM and drives the animation at runtime.
+Use with `@pixodesk/svg-animator-web`, `@pixodesk/svg-animator-react`, `@pixodesk/svg-animator-vue`.
 - **SVG file** — a pre-rendered SVG with animation embedded directly in the file.
 Self-contained.
 Three flavors:
   - **SVG + CSS-Keyframes** — animation defined in a `<style>` block
     - *No `<script>` tag* — zero JavaScript